Ztottas/100-Days-of-SwiftUI/Milestones.md

         // Mile 1 - CHL 1 - Creation of an array of possibilities for random selection by the application
         // in this case in every level the array will be shufle...
         @State private var handImages = ["rock.hand", "paper.hand", "scissor.hand"].shuffled()
-        // Mile 1 - CHL 2 (1/2) - The option for win or loose and a Boolean
+        // Mile 1 - CHL 2 (1/2) - The option for win or loose as a Boolean
         @State private var toWin = Bool.random()
         @State private var score = 0
         // Mile 1 - CHL 5 (1/3) - Add a value for the number of turns